dinhkhaithecoder/GeoFSAdRemover/README.md

 # GeoFSAdRemover
 This addon removes ads bar for GeoFS.
-Work only with version 3.9.
+Work with all GeoFS version.
 For free version user.
+Ported from https://greasyfork.org/en/scripts/443618-geofs-ad-remover (a GreasyFork scripts.)